 - Pre and post sail checklist and condition at departure.

-- Interpreting local and regional Weather forecasts.
+- Interpreting local and regional weather forecasts.

 - Developing sailing Float Plans with local knowledge.